Polprzewodnikowy/SummerCart64/docs/05_fw_and_sw_info.md

 Docker method is a preferred option.
 Run `./docker_build.sh release` to build all firmware/software and generate release package.
-For other options run script without any command to print help.
+For other options run script without any command to print help about available options.

 #### Lattice Diamond license

-Lattice Diamond software is used to build FPGA bitstream, a free 1 year license is necessary to run the build process.
+Lattice Diamond software is used to build the FPGA bitstream.
+A free 1 year license is necessary to run the build process.
-Repository already contains license attached to fake MAC address `F8:12:34:56:78:90` (path to the license: `fw/project/lcmxo2/license.dat`).
-If the license expires, it is required to request new license from Lattice webpage.
-New license can be attached to aforementioned MAC address or any other address.
+You can request personal license from the [Lattice website](https://www.latticesemi.com/Support/Licensing).
+Build script expects license file to be present in this path: `fw/project/lcmxo2/license.dat`.
+Since build is done inside docker container it is required to pass the MAC address, linked with the license file, to a container.
-In case of non default MAC address it is possible to provide it via `MAC_ADDRESS` environment variable.
+Build script expects it in the `MAC_ADDRESS` environment variable.
-For example: `MAC_ADDRESS=AB:00:00:00:00:00 ./docker_build.sh release`.
+For example, run `MAC_ADDRESS=AB:00:00:00:00:00 ./docker_build.sh release` command to start the building process if your license is attached to `AB:00:00:00:00:00` MAC address.